-Because federal income tax regulations differ from accounting principles generally accepted in the United States, distributions in accordance with tax regulations may differ from net investment income and net realized securities gains recognized for financial reporting purposes.
+Because federal income tax regulations differ from U.S. GAAP, distributions in accordance with tax regulations may differ from net investment income and net realized securities gains recognized for financial reporting purposes.
 Differences may be permanent or temporary.
 Permanent differences are reclassified among capital accounts in the financial statements to reflect their appropriate tax character.
 Permanent differences may also result from the change in the classification of certain items, such as the treatment of short-term gains as ordinary income for tax purposes.
 Temporary differences arise when certain items of income, expense, gain or loss are recognized at some time in the future.
-Also, tax legislation requires that income be recognized for tax purposes no later than when recognized for financial reporting purposes.
+Also, tax legislation requires that income be recognized for tax purposes no later than when recognized for financial reporting purposes, with certain exceptions.